MicahElliott/scad/README.md

 You can search all commands help.
-E.g., you know there’s some command to show you some top-like status of your containers, but you can’t think it.
+E.g., you know there’s some command to show you some top-like status of your containers, but you can’t think of it.
 Use `dda` for apropos-searching.

 ```shell
 ❯ dda cpu